Sinhala slang: Sinhala dialects

-Sinhala dialects are the various minor variations of Sinhalese language which are based on the locale (within Island of Sri Lanka) and the social classes and social groups (e.g. University Students).
+Sinhala dialects are the various minor variations of Sinhalese language which are based on the locale (within Island of Sri Lanka) and the social classes and social groups (e.g. university students).
 Most of the slang are common across all dialects.
 However certain slang are restricted to certain social classes or groups.

 Sinhalese is an Indo-Aryan language and exhibits a marked diglossia between the spoken and written forms.
 As such, it is also difficult to find instances of colloquial slang in any form of formal literature.
 Also certain slang (specially sexual slang and swear words) are considered to be so taboo that definitions of those words are not found in any public domain literature.
-If you take a language such as English, most of its profanity has gotten less taboo over time.
-If you take USA or UK for example, most English profanities are broadcast uncensored on cable channels like HBO.
-This is not the case with Sinhalese profanities.
 They are not found in any form of media, publications; not even popular websites show them, apart from unmoderated blogs and talk pages.
 Having said that, most of the non-taboo slang given as examples below are in widespread and frequent use even in popular media - especially in various FM radio channels and popular TV channels.

 Swear words and vulgarities

 Each dialect and within each dialect; regional, class, age and gender differences would lead to unique slang, vulgarisms, profanities and swear words.
 Following is a list of potential slang by different categories as of 2007.

 Certain slang carry covert prestige and are used only within certain social groups and thus not often understood outside of that group.
 For example, Āyis Ammā (ආයිස් අම්මා) is a slang term used by certain parts of Sri Lankan society to express pleasurable surprise (similar to wow!).
 This slang is not picked up by most of the social classes who may regard themselves as "more refined".
 Instead these people might use Shā (ෂා) to express the same feeling.

 Within Sri Lankan universities, diverse slang exists, which is only used and understood by the university students and the alumni.
-For example Kuppiyə (කුප්පිය) which literally means 'small bottle' or 'small lamp' is used to refer to an informal tuition class conducted by a student, who better knows the subject area for a small study group for free of charge.
+For example Kuppiyə (කුප්පිය) which literally means 'small bottle' or 'small lamp' is used to refer to an informal tuition class conducted by a student, for a small study group free of charge.
 Within the Army, the term Āti (ආටි) is used to refer to artillery shells so that Āti gahanəvā (ආටි ගහනවා) means shelling.
 These terms such as Kuppiyə (කුප්පිය) and Āti (ආටි) are mostly not understood outside of the demographic group that uses them.